davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.rec/index.md

 	 - Split `"abc"` by chopping `"a"` off from the front, and recursively find the set of permutations of the remaining substring, `"bc"`.
 	 - Now for each permuted substring, insert `"a"` back in every possible position.
 For `"bc"` this yields: `"abc"`, `"bac"`, and `"bca"`.
 For `"cb"` this yields: `"acb"`, `"cab"`, and `"cba"`

-		Write a static method called `SortedSet<String> permute(String str)` that takes as input a string and recursively returns a `SortedSet` of all permutations of that string.
+		Write a static method called `public static SortedSet<String> permute(String str)` that takes as input a string and recursively returns a `SortedSet` of all permutations of that string.
 It should be noted that the only permutation of an empty string is also an empty string.
 Similarly, the only permutation of a single-character string is that character.
 Also note that, if your string is of length $$n$$, then you have set of $$n!$$ permutations. **Hint:** Base case: If your string is shorter than two letters, then create a `TreeSet<String>`, add the string to it, and return the set.

 		```java
 		System.out.println(Recursion.permute("a"));